 While he didn’t give figures for the United States, however, Kunins provided figures in regards to a few other geographic regions.

 For example, 65 percent of the people who use the Internet in Brazil utilize Live Messenger.
 Also, in Canada, 48 percent of Internet users utilize it, while just 39 percent in the United Kingdom do so.

-At the same time, 47 percent of Spanish users, 49 percent of French users, and 40 percent of Italian users all use Microsoft’s instant messaging client.
-Those numbers swing higher for Turkey with 73 percent, Mexico with 72 percent, and the Middle East and Africa with 63 percent.
-Singapore comes in at 49 percent.
+In the meantime, 47 percent of Spanish clients, 49 percent of French clients, and 40 percent of Italian clients all utilization Microsoft’s instant messaging service.
+The statistics move up higher for Turkey with 73 percent of people who use the internet, and the Middle East and Africa with 63 percent, Mexico with 72 percent, while Singapore has a figure of 49 percent.